knzhou/academic-kickstart/content/home/writing.md

 ### Advice

 - {{% staticref "writing/Advice.pdf" "newtab" %}}Learning Introductory Physics{{% /staticref %}}.
 A FAQ for high school students who want to start learning physics or taking part in physics competitions.
 - {{% staticref "writing/AdviceAfter.pdf" "newtab" %}}After Introductory Physics{{% /staticref %}}.
-Some pointers for self-taught high school students on what to learn after mastering the basics.
+Some pointers for self-taught students on what to learn after mastering the basics.
 - {{% staticref "writing/Activities.pdf" "newtab" %}}Physics Activities{{% /staticref %}}.
 Some places you can apply your physics knowledge in high school.
 - {{% staticref "writing/Qual.pdf" "newtab" %}}The Stanford Physics Qualifying Exam{{% /staticref %}}.
 A transcript of my PhD qualifying exam, and advice.